Consumer Medicine Information

 If you no longer need Zometa or the expiry date has passed, return any unused medicine to your pharmacist.

 What it looks like

 Zometa concentrated injection is packaged in plastic vials containing the active ingredient, zoledronic acid, in 5 mL solution.

 Zometa ready to use injection solution is packaged in a plastic vial containing the active ingredient, zoledronic acid, in

 100 mL solution.
-(Not supplied in New Zealand)
+(Not supplied in Australia or New Zealand)

 Each vial of Zometa concentrated injection contains 4 mg of zoledronic acid.
 The vials also contain mannitol, sodium citrate

 Each vial of Zometa injection solution contains 4 mg of zoledronic acid.
 The vials also contain mannitol, sodium citrate and